rancher/rancher-docs/docs/reference-guides/rancher-manager-architecture/communicating-with-downstream-user-clusters.md

 An authorized cluster endpoint (ACE) allows users to connect to the Kubernetes API server of a downstream cluster without having to route their requests through the Rancher authentication proxy.

-> ACE is available on RKE, RKE2, and K3s clusters that are provisioned or registered with Rancher.
+> ACE is available on RKE2 and K3s clusters that are provisioned or registered with Rancher.
 It's not available on  clusters in a hosted Kubernetes provider, such as Amazon's EKS.

 There are two main reasons why a user might need the authorized cluster endpoint: